AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

        .. .
     end;

-Protected objects and types can declare a procedure-like operation known as an "entry".
+Protected objects and types can declare a procedure-like operation known as an *entry*.
 An entry is somewhat similar to a procedure but includes a so-called barrier condition that must be true in order for the entry invocation to succeed.
 Calling a protected entry is thus a two step process: first, acquire the lock on the object, and then evaluate the barrier condition.
 If the condition is true then the caller will execute the entry body.
 If the condition is false, then the caller is placed in the queue for the entry, and relinquishes the lock.
 Barrier conditions (for entries with non-empty queues) are reevaluated upon completion of protected procedures and protected entries.

 Here's an example illustrating protected entries: a protected type that models a binary semaphore / persistent signal.

 .. code-block:: ada